Ready to apply

 Responsive Grant Programs

 The Reser Family Foundation has two responsive grant deadlines each year, February 1st and August 1st.
 These deadlines are for the Fast Track and Mid-Size programs.
-If you’ve reviewed our four Cornerstone giving areas and believe your organization might be a good fit for one of them, here’s what you need to know:
+If you’ve reviewed our four Cornerstone giving areas and believe your organization might be a good fit for one of them, here’s what you need to know to get started:

 The Fast-Track Grant Program is for requests $12,499 and under.
 Our one-step application process is designed to provide eligible organizations with streamlined access and support to organizations with operating budgets under $500,000.
 (Larger organizations are welcome to apply if they prefer this opportunity.)

 The Mid-Size Grant Program serves requests from $12,500 to $50,000.
-It’s a two-stage grant process that begins with eligible organizations (whose operating budgets are $500,000 and over.) submitting a letter of intent (LOI) form online.
+It’s a two-stage grant process that begins with eligible organizations (whose operating budgets are $500,000 and over, or Capital Campaigns) submitting a letter of intent (LOI) form online.
 After a review, selected organizations are invited to provide a full grant proposal, and Foundation representatives may schedule a site visit.

 Responsive Grant Cycles